populationgenomics/team-docs/new_repository.md

 # Setting up a new repository

-After you have a GitHub repository created, the next step usually is to initiate a README, set up linters for code style and error checks, and - if the project can be shipped as a package - set up versioning and automated artifact builds.
+After you have a GitHub repository created, the next step is usually to initiate a `README.md`, add an MIT license, and a `.gitignore` file, unless these things were added automatically via the GitHub web interface.
+Following that, you may want to set up linters for code style and error checks, and - if the project can be shipped as a package - set up versioning and automated artifact builds.
 This document provides tips on how to set these things up.

 * [Linters](#linters)
     * [Setting up pre-commit](#setting-up-pre-commit)